tahirwrth/StreamDock-Cover-Art/README.md

 # Cover Art Plugin for Steam Dock

-Windows Media Cover Art displayed in a button on a Stream Dock device
+Windows Media Cover Art displayed in a button on a AJAZZ Stream Dock device